G-typical Witt vectors with coefficients and the norm: The norm

 We first show that $\underline{\pi}_0(N_{\{e\}}^G(X) \wedge {\tilde{E} \mathcal{F}(S)})$ only depends on $X$ through $\pi_0 X$.
 This means we can reduce to the case where $X = HM$ is an Eilenberg-MacLane spectrum, for $M$ some abelian group.
 Similar results appear in \cite{ullman_symmetric_2013} (for example Lemma~3.1), but we include a different proof here.

-We will need to be quite careful about choices of cofibrant replacements, since we will later use a cofibrant replacement in the category of simplicial orthogonal spectra and this is not the same as levelwise applying the cofibrant replacement $Q$.
+We will need to be quite careful about cofibrant replacements in the following lemmas, since we will later use a cofibrant replacement in the category of simplicial orthogonal spectra and this is not the same as levelwise applying the cofibrant replacement $Q$.

 \begin{lemma} Let $X$ and $X'$ be connective cofibrant spectra and $f : X \to X'$ a $1$-connected map (that is, $f$ induces an isomorphism on $\pi_0$ and an epimorphism on $\pi_1$).
 Then the map